MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/upn-changes.md

 https://contoso-my.sharepoint.com/personal/**user1**_**contoso**_com

+## Sync

 If the user has sync client build 18.212.1021.0008 or later (on either Windows or Mac), the sync client will switch to sync with the new location without any user interaction.
 Note that UPN changes can take up to several hours to propagate through your environment.
 During the transition period, users may see an error in the OneDrive sync client that "One or more libararies could not be synced."
 If they click for more information, they will see "You don't have permission to sync this library."
 This error will go away when the sync client updates to use the user's new OneDrive URL.

+## OneNote

+After UPN changes, users will need to close and reopen their OneNote notebooks stored in OneDrive.

+## Recent files lists

+After UPN changes, users will need to browse to re-open active OneDrive files in their new location.
+Any links to the files (including browser favorites, desktop shortcuts, and "Recent" lists in Office apps and Windows) will no longer work.

+## Shared OneDrive files

+If a user shared OneDrive files with others, the links will no longer work after a UPN change.
+The user will need to re-share the files.

 ## Recommendations